reactive-firewall/multicast/docs/FAQ.md

 # Multicast group address and port
 MCAST_GRP = "224.0.0.1"  # Replace with your multicast group address (use IPv4 dotted notation)
 MCAST_PORT = int(random.SystemRandom().randint(49152, 65535))  # Replace with your multicast port

-# Other important settings (Non-Multicast)
-# Multicast does not care about the host IP, but the UDP protocol layer of the Python socket does
-# There are 3 logical choices for the vast majority of users:
-# 1. '0.0.0.0' for Promiscuous mode (Usually needs privileges to use on most Operating Systems)
-# 2. The actual interface IPv4 dot notation address for unprivileged mode
-# 3. MCAST_GRP value, Linux and MacOS implementations can let the system choose by passing the
-#    MCAST_GRP to the Python socket.bind operation (handled by multicast.skt when missing Host IP)
-#    Windows users must use option 1 or 2 for now.
-# This address is per socket (e.g., can be chosen per socket even if on a single interface)
-# HOST_BIND_IP = "0.0.0.0"

 # Options for multicast listener
 listener_options = {